 And, from there, you became involved with PWL?

-Well, initially the background was going to give the impression that they were driving through the city lights at night, on a night out, and then it was gonna get more silly where they would end up in the countryside, with fields and blue sky behind them... and then it was gonna get even more crazy where the car would take off and they would be up in the sky and there were clouds going past and a near miss with a seagull and a hot air balloon in the background (laughs).
+Well, initially the background was going to give the impression that they were driving through the city lights at night, on a night out.
+Then it was gonna get more silly, where they would end up in the countryside with fields and blue sky behind them... and then it was gonna get even more crazy, where the car would take off and they would be up in the sky, and there were clouds going past, a hot air balloon in the background, and a near miss with a seagull (laughs).

-Well, I knew some of what I wanted to put in there in post-production but, as I said, we also tried lots of ideas on the day.
+Well, I knew some of what I wanted to put in there in post-production, but as I said, we also tried lots of ideas on the day.
 On set, I remember shouting out different things to the girls so that they would know to react, trying to get every possible reaction out of them.
-They were 'driving' and I'd be shouting at them, 'now you are going down a country road and it is beautiful', and 'now you are flying in the air and something is skimming past you', and 'Oh watch out, a seagull'!
-(Laughs)... and of course, they would be ducking and screaming and stuff!
+They were 'driving' and I'd be shouting at them that they were now going down a country road, and it was beautiful, and now they were flying in the air and something was skimming past them'.
+'Oh watch out, a seagull!'
+(Laughs), you know?
+That kind of stuff.... and of course, they would be ducking and screaming!